cdelgehier/oio-docs/doc/source/arch-design/sds_concepts.rst

 Storage nodes are also periodically crawled to trigger actions on each item (e.g. integrity checks, or chunk accessibility).

-All those administrative tasks are accessible through REST APIs, so that it is easy to perform on-demand maintenance actions.
+All these administrative tasks are accessible through REST APIs, so it is easy to perform on-demand maintenance actions.

 .. image:: ../../../images/openio-arch-intigrity-loop.png